Japan’s

 Yet, it’s difficult to find a trash can when you have something to

 dispose of.
-The people show great respect
+The people show great

-their religions.
-Incidentally, there is
+possessions, their religions.

-only a tiny percentage (<1%) of Christians, but Shinto and Buddhist reside
+Incidentally, there is only a tiny percentage (<1%) of Christians,

-happily together with many people practicing both.
+but Shinto and Buddhist reside happily together with many people practicing

 October